UniMath/agda-unimath/src/structured-types/medial-magmas.lagda.md

 ### Medial H-spaces are commutative and associative

-As the binary homotopy showing `M` is medial is structure rather than a property, so too should these commutators and associators be thought of as structure.
+As the homotopy showing `M` is medial is structure rather than a property, so too should these commutators and associators be thought of as structure.
 In principle, one may hope for an infinite tower of coherences showing `M` to be something like an `E_n` space.
 This we do not formalize, as the coherence problem for internal higher-algebraic structures in homotopy type theory remains an open problem, but we note it for the interested reader.

 ```agda
 module _